siemens-nl-fa/SIMATIC-AX-Tutorial/doc/1-setup.md

 alternatively we can also install the package using the command line in AX code:

 1. use **ctrl+shift+`** to open a new powershell panel.
-2. use the command `apax add "@ax/system-timer": ^6.0.94` to install the latest version of the **system-counters** library.
+2. use the command `apax add "@ax/system-timer": ^6.0.94` to install this specific version of the **system-counters** library.
 The package will now be installed and added to the dependencies in the `apax.yml`.

 ## :mortar_board: Summary :mortar_board: